stts-se/tillstudpub/audio_streaming/README.md

 * Google Chrome - version 81 - supported, working
 * Opera - version 68 - supported, working
 * Firefox - version 75 - not supported
-* Firefox - beta version 76 - will be supported in version 76, currently not working
+* Firefox - beta version 76 - not working, but will be supported in version 76

 # Saved audio format